Overview of Osteoarthritis

 - Orthopaedic surgeons, who specialize in treatment and surgery for bone and joint diseases.

 - Physical therapists, who help improve joint function.

 - Occupational therapists, who teach ways to protect joints, minimize pain, perform activities of daily living, and conserve energy.

-- Dietitians, who teach about good diets and maintaining a healthy weight.
+- Dietitians, who teach about nutrition and maintaining a healthy weight.

 - Nurse educators, who help you understand your condition and help start treatment plans.

-- Physiatrists (rehabilitation specialists), who supervise exercise programs.
+- Physiatrists (physical, medicine, and rehabilitation specialists), who supervise exercise programs.

-- Psychologists or social workers, who help with social challenges caused by medical conditions.
+- Psychologists or social workers, who help with psychosocial challenges caused by medical conditions.

 - Chiropractors, who focus treatment on the relationship between the body's structure, mainly the spine, and its functioning.

 There are many things you can do to help you live with osteoarthritis, including:

 - Heat and cold therapies can reduce joint pain.
 Heat therapy increases blood flow, tolerance for pain, and flexibility.
 Cold therapy numbs the nerves around the joint to reduce pain and may relieve inflammation.

 - Support or assistive devices such as a cane or walker can help you move around safely, provide stability, and lower pain.
 If you have arthritis in your hands, you may find it helpful to use devices to help you grip, such as jar openers.